codywb/slack-pyblock-builder/README.md

 with fewer lines of code.

-For the purposes of demonstrating how to use the features of **PyBlock Builder**, this documentation assumes at least basic familiarity with the Slack platform, its [Block Kit UI](https://api.slack.com/block-kit) framework, and the [Bolt for Python SDK](https://slack.dev/bolt-python/tutorial/getting-started).
+For the purposes of demonstrating how to use the features of **PyBlock Builder**, this documentation assumes at least basic familiarity with the Slack platform, the Slack API, the [Block Kit UI](https://api.slack.com/block-kit) framework, and the [Bolt for Python SDK](https://slack.dev/bolt-python/tutorial/getting-started).
 If you are new to any or all of these, please check out the great documentation provided by Slack from the link above.

 ---